 5Department of Biological Structure, University of Washington, Seattle, WA 98195, USA

-6University of Toronto, Toronto, Canada
+6 Institute of Biomedical Engineering, Krembil Research Institute, University of Toronto, Toronto, ON M5T 1M8, Canada

 *Correspondence: gyorgy.buzsaki@nyumc.org & petersen.peter@gmail.com

 Abstract

 The large diversity of neuron types of the brain, characterized by a unique set of electrophysiological characteristics, provides the means by which cortical circuits perform complex operations.
 To quantify, compare, and visualize the functional features of single neurons, we have developed the open-source framework CellExplorer.
 It consists of three components: a processing module that extracts and calculates a standardized set of physiological metrics, including the classification of cell types and the determination of monosynaptic connections, a flexible data structure, and a powerful graphical interface.
 The graphical interface allows for the exploration of the computed features of neurons in any combination at the speed of a mouse click.
 The CellExplorer framework allow users to relate their data to a growing selection of ground truth cell types as well as to tens of thousands of single neurons collected across our labs.
 We believe CellExplorer will accelerate the linking of physiological properties of single neurons in the intact brain to genetically identified types.